dtonhofer/prolog_notes/simple_db_op.md

 ## Solution 2 (empty set yields all actors as output ... good!)

-This solution involves counting, because we don't want to "lose" actor rows in joins.
+This solution involves counting and an `UPDATE`.

 ````
 DELIMITER $$